Thread Pool Design

 return fut;

-std::make_shared<std::packaged_task<ReturnType()>> binds the callable and arguments together, wrapping them into a packaged_task with the signature ReturnType().
-Here we use std::bind to pre-bind the arguments—because the queue stores std::function<void()>, which accepts no arguments, we need to bind the arguments to the callable to form a parameterless callable entity.
+std::make_shared<std::packaged_task<ReturnType()>> binds the callable object and arguments together, wrapping them into a packaged_task with the signature ReturnType().
+Here we use std::bind to pre-bind the arguments—since the queue stores std::function<void()>, which accepts no parameters, we need to bind the arguments to the callable object to form a parameter-free callable entity.

 tasks_.push([task]() { (*task)(); }) pushes a lambda into the queue.
-This lambda captures the shared_ptr<packaged_task<R()>>, and when called, dereferences and executes the packaged_task.
-After packaged_task is called, the internal promise automatically sets the return value or stores the exception, and the future in the caller's hand becomes ready.
+This lambda captures the shared_ptr<packaged_task<R()>>, dereferences it, and executes the packaged_task when called.
+Once the packaged_task is invoked, the internal promise automatically sets the return value or stores the exception, causing the future held by the caller to become ready.

 #include <iostream>